vboyev-MSFT/defender-docs/defender-endpoint/mde-sap-windows-server.md

 It isn't recommended to exclude files, paths, or processes from EDR, because such exclusions compromise protection from modern, nonfile-based threats.
 If necessary, open a support case in the [Microsoft Defender portal](https://security.microsoft.com) and specify the executables and/or paths to exclude.
 For more information, see [Contact Microsoft Defender for Endpoint support](contact-support.md).

-### Completely disable Defender for Endpoint on Windows for testing purposes
+### Disable Defender for Endpoint on Windows for testing purposes

 > [!CAUTION]
-> It is not recommended to disable security software unless there is no alternative to solve or isolate a problem.
+> It is not recommended to disable security software unless there is no other alternative to solve or isolate a problem.

 Defender for Endpoint should be configured with [tamper protection](prevent-changes-to-security-settings-with-tamper-protection.md) turned on.
 To temporarily disable Defender for Endpoint to isolate problems, use [troubleshooting mode](enable-troubleshooting-mode.md).

 To shut down various subcomponents of the Microsoft Defender Antivirus solution, run the following commands:

 ```powershell

 Set-MPPreference -DisableTamperProtection $true
 Set-MpPreference -DisableRealtimeMonitoring $true
 Set-MpPreference -DisableBehaviorMonitoring $true
 Set-MpPreference -MAPSReporting Disabled
 Set-MpPreference -DisableIOAVProtection $true
 Set-MpPreference -EnableNetworkProtection Disabled

 ```

 For more information about these commands, see [Set-MpPreference](/powershell/module/defender/set-mppreference?view=windowsserver2022-ps&preserve-view=true).